-Nothing else quite warms up a cold winter’s night like Glühwein does.
-A hot spiced wine, this winter cocktail warms you through – from your fingers as you cozy them around your mug all the way to the tips of your toes.
+Nothing else quite warms up a cold winter’s night like Gluhwein does.
+Gluhwein (spelled, properly, Glühwein – the u has an umlaut) is a hot spiced wine, and this winter cocktail warms you through – from your fingers as you cozy them around your mug all the way to the tips of your toes.
 Ahhh.
 Now it’s the holidays.

 What is Glühwein?